Regina 7.4 Calculation Engine

 By exhaustive, we mean:

-• The first argument passed to action will be the knot diagram that was generated (of type Link).
+• The first argument passed to action will be the link diagram that was generated (of type Link).
 This will be passed as an rvalue; a typical action could (for example) take it by const reference and query it, or take it by value and modify it, or take it by rvalue reference and move it into more permanent storage.

 • If there are any additional arguments supplied in the list args, then these will be passed as subsequent arguments to action.